 - Western Association of Schools and Colleges, Accrediting Commission for Senior Colleges and Universities

 Transfer credits from non-US academic institutions must be approved on a case-by-case basis by the academic advising offices in the respective schools.
 Non-US academic institutions must be degree-granting and recognized and authorized to issue academic records by the appropriate national (or regional) bodies in their home countries.

 How the number of semester credits is determined

 For courses offered in semester credits at the host institution, courses will be awarded the same number of semester credits at JHU.
 For example, if a Calculus I course is offered for 5 semester credits at another institution, it will be transferred to JHU as 5 credits, even though our parallel course is a 4-credit course.
 Credit for courses earned at a school using the quarter system will be converted to a comparable number of semester credits.
 One quarter credit is equivalent to 2/3 of a semester credit.
 Other unit systems will be convert to semester credits based on the transcript key provided by the host institution.
 If a key is not available, credits are evaluated such that one year of full-time coursework at the other school is considered proportional to one year of full-time coursework at JHU.

 How transfer credits are posted on a JHU transcript

 The following information is included for each course transferred to JHU:

-- name of college or university where course was taken
+- name of institution where course was taken

 - course title